Monster Hunter Rise is one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.

 - Heavy Bowgun

-Capcom has even added a number of new moves to its current arsenal, so even veteran hunters will need to master these new combos if they wish to take down the game’s fiercest foes.
+Capcom even added a number of new moves to its current arsenal, so even veteran hunters will need to master these new combos if they wish to take down the game’s fiercest foes.

 Monster Hunter Rise amiibo